E. Jerez López, J. R. Berrendero Díaz, J. L. Torrecilla Noguerales

 Many existing methods rely on the analysis of dependence measures between the response variable and the function values at each point.
 Recent findings in regression suggest a direct link between impact points and the non-differentiability of the covariance function.
 We show that, under mild conditions, the points where distance covariance is non-differentiable coincide with the points of impact.
 Thus, identifying impact points reduces to detecting non-differentiability in distance covariance.
 We propose a detection method and evaluate its performance through simulations across various scenarios.

-Keywords: Functional data analysis, functional classification, points of impact, variable selection, distance covariance.
+Keywords: Functional data analysis functional classification points of impact variable selection distance covariance.

 Scheduled